File Controller

 Before you start the Measurement wizard or set the “Sound In” and “Sound Out” devices in the RTA, make sure you have configured sound card settings like Host API (Driver Protocol), Device, Sample Rate, and Block length of the sound card.

 On the “Streams” section list of available channels for input and outputs is displayed.
-Those can be route to any physical sound card channels.
+Those can be routed to any physical sound card channels.
 All devices are available as two-channel devices.
 The stream area displayed the Channel column, indicating the mapping of Sound In or Sound Out devices to specific channel pairs.

-In the example above the mapping is configured as follows:
+In the example above, the mapping is configured as follows:

 • SoundIn1, SoundIn2: Analog (1 + 2)